idleberg/biome-line-ending-issue/README.md

-# Biome Issue

 ## Description

 I have noticed the following behaviour when running Biome on different operating systems:

-- the default `lineEnding` on Windows is CRLF
+- The default `lineEnding` on Windows is CRLF
-- the default `lineEnding` on other operating systems is LF
+- The default `lineEnding` on other operating systems is LF

 This in itself is a sensible default.
-However, I was expecting that this can be overridden using a config file.
-Likewise, I was expecting the setting specified in `.editorconfig` to be respected, i.e. `end_of_line = lf`.
+However, I was expecting that this could be overridden by the user.
+Likewise, I was expecting the setting specified in `.editorconfig` to take precedence, i.e. `end_of_line = lf`.

 ### What I'm seeing